 Chin Lock – Jālandhara Bandha 10 key points

-Older yogic texts describe the action of Jālandhara Bandha in very plain terms, for example in the Hatha Yoga Pradīpikā, Swami Svatmarama simply instructs students to “contract the throat and press the chin against the breast.”
-However as we will soon find out, it is a little more complex than this and clear guidance is needed to perform this correctly.
-At Bahia Yoga we believe it’s always important to respect the body and stop if something doesn’t feel right.
+Old texts describe the action of Jālandhara Bandha with a few simple few words.
+For example in the Hatha Yoga Pradīpikā, Swami Svatmarama simply instructs students to “contract the throat and press the chin against the breast.”
+If you read on, you’ll see it’s little more complex than this.
+And clearer guidance is needed to perform this correctly.

-- Keep the spine upright, lift the sternum and keep the front ribs lifted, without pushing them forward.
+- Keep the spine upright, lift the sternum and keep the front of the ribs lifted – without pushing them forward.

 - No force is required; keep the neck and throat muscles soft, and sides of the neck long.

-- Note that the full jālandhara bandha requires the chin to rest comfortably on the sternum (neck flexion).
+- Note – the full jālandhara bandha requires the chin to rest comfortably on the sternum (neck flexion).

 - Avoid forcing the chin to the chest, but aim to lift the chest to meet the descending chin.
 Often beginners make the mistake of only lowering the chin, however the focus is for the raised sternum to meet the chin halfway.